University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 1.2 Learning Outcomes
 1. Gain more in-depth knowledge and further practice on calling variants
 2. Learn how a variant calling tool works
-3. Learn how to build phylogenetic trees from variants
+3. Learn how to build phylogenomic trees from variants
-4. Learn how to interpret phylogenetic trees and application to pathogen surveillance
+4. Learn how to interpret phylogenenomic trees and application to pathogen surveillance

 # **2. Setup**